-The farmer, supported by the advisor, may also propose supporting actions to be submitted by the end of each year.
-Once approved by the Project Team these actions form the annual works plan to be followed by the farmer during the following year and the associated payment will be issued on satisfactory completion.
+The farmer, supported by the advisor, may also propose supporting actions in the form of the annual works plan to be submitted by the end of each year.
+Once approved by the Project Team these actions will be undertaken by the farmer during the following year and the associated payment will be issued on satisfactory completion.